23 Questions You Can Expect in a Final Interview

 3. When would you be able to start?

-While it might seem unnecessary to prepare for a final interview because you’ve likely already answered many common interview questions, it’s imperative because a job offer is not guaranteed.
-Much like you would prepare for any other interview, you should conduct research and review your unique career story.
+While preparing for a final interview might seem unnecessary because you’ve likely already answered many common interview questions, it’s imperative because it does not guarantee a job offer.
+Much like you would prepare for any other interview, you should research and review your unique career story

 Use the tips below to help you prepare as specifically as possible:

-Review the job posting for “required” and “recommended” skills.
-Reflect on how your skills align with what the company is seeking.
+• Review the job posting for “required” and “recommended” skills.
+Reflect on how your skills align with the company's needs.

-Want to polish your interview skills?
+Receiving a final interview from a company usually means you are in the pool of top candidates for the position and should prepare for it like any other interview.
 Learn more about interviews, such as conducting research on a company and making a positive first impression, with the University of Maryland’s Successful Interview course.
 Enroll today for free.

 Or, if you’re looking for ways to strengthen your skill set and resume, explore Professional Certificates from industry leaders such as Google, Meta, IBM, Salesforce, and more on Coursera.
 In six to seven months, you can develop career-ready skills in several high-demand areas.